dwyl/technology-stack/README.md

 data-intensive real-time apps. http://nodejs.org/
 + **Hapi.js** - A rich framework for building applications and services. https://github.com/nelsonic/learn-hapi
++ **Socket.io** - a JavaScript library for realtime web applications.
+It enables realtime, bi-directional communication between web clients and server.
+Socket.io lets us send data to/from everyone connected to our app(s) without having to refresh the web page. http://socket.io/
++ **Riot.js** - user interface micro-library for building the part of our app that people see and interact with. its tiny and fast. http://riotjs.com/

 <br />
 <br />